History Camp fills an important need today

-- Only one third of Americans can pass a citizenship test.
+- Only one-third of Americans can pass the citizenship test.

-- Americans on the whole have trouble identifying historical figures and events correctly, such as who General Dwight D Eisenhower was, or which states were the original 13 colonies.
+- Americans have trouble identifying historical figures and events correctly, such as who General Dwight D Eisenhower was, or which states were the original 13 colonies.

 - Decline in civics education links to the decline in civic participation.

-- Enrollment in history is down at colleges across the nation but especially at the graduate level.
+- Enrollment in history is down at colleges across the nation, especially at the graduate level.

 To support an existing History Camp, contact the person or persons who organize the History Camp in that city, region, or state.
 Links to contact information appear under each History Camp page on this site.